WhatTheDickens/lit-dig-age/text-fluid/walden-fluid.md

 The Huntington Library in San Marino, California holds the manuscript of *Walden*, which amounts to 1200 handwritten pages.
 With support from a State University of New York grant awarded to the [Digital Thoreau](https://digitalthoreau.org) initiative at SUNY Geneseo, the library has digitized the manuscript, which you'll find [here](https://cdm16003.contentdm.oclc.org/digital/collection/p16003coll16).

 How should Thoreau's revisions to *Walden* affect our understanding of the book?
 This is a question that scholars have been asking since J. Lyndon Shanley first determined that the sprawling manuscript represents seven distinct stages of revision.
 He offered his own answers in his 1957 book *The Making of* Walden.
-Other assessments have followed: *Revising Mythologies: The Composition of Thoreau’s Major Works* (1988), Stephen Adams and Donald J. Ross, Jr., is particularly useful, as is Robert Sattelmeyer's concise analysis in "The Re-making of *Walden*" (1990).
+Other assessments have followed: *Revising Mythologies: The Composition of Thoreau’s Major Works* (1988), by Stephen Adams and Donald J. Ross, Jr., is particularly useful, as is Robert Sattelmeyer's concise analysis in "The Re-making of *Walden*" (1990).

 # Creating a fluid-text edition of *Walden*